Introduction to my Counselling pages

 I developed my use of these cyclic interventions by:

-- working with other counsellors in a weekly reflective family therapy team.
+• working with other counsellors each week as a reflective family therapy team.
 They saw how I worked, encouraged me and guided me.
 One counsellor lent me a book on family therapy.
 She was right.
 Systems theory supported the cyclic logic that I was using;

-- completing a master’s degree based on research into my counselling practice (Gunner, 2002); and
+• completing a master’s degree based on research into my counselling practice (Gunner, 2002);

 The Victorian Gambling Research Panel